Critical configurations for three projective views: Background

+Note that every configuration of cameras and points is a reconstruction of its images, so every configuration (of cameras and points) is a reconstruction and vice versa.

-Now, assume we are given a set of image points $S\subset(\p2)^{n}$ as well as a reconstruction $(P_1,\ldots,P_n,X)$ of $S$.
-Note that any scaling, rotation, translation, or more generally, any projective transformation of $(P_1,\ldots,P_n,X)$ will not change the images, hence providing us with a large family of reconstructions of $S$.
+Given a set of image points $S\subset(\p2)^{n}$ as well as a reconstruction $(P_1,\ldots,P_n,X)$ of $S$, note that any scaling, rotation, translation, or more generally, any real projective transformation of $(P_1,\ldots,P_n,X)$ does not change the images, giving rise to a large family of reconstructions of $S$.
 However, we are not interested in differentiating between these reconstructions.